 A contract asset is recognized when a conditional right to consideration exists and transfer of control has occurred.
-Contract assets are typically related to subscription and hosted service contracts where the transaction price allocated to the satisfied performance obligations exceeds the value of billings to date.
 Contract assets are included in prepaid expenses and other current assets for the current portion and other assets for the long-term portion on the condensed consolidated balance sheets.
+Contract assets were \$76 million and \$64 million as of February 28, 2020 and November 29, 2019, respectively.